Above Ground Root Cellars & Other No-Dig Food Storage

 About mid-April, it really starts to heat up.
 The tomatoes, cucumber, and melon plants jump up in growth and set fruit.
 We can usually begin harvesting the summer squash around the 1st part of May.

-Once the real heat hits, the squash vine beetles set in and you can’t get any more squash, unless you use alternate means of pest control, which I do not.
+Once the real heat hits, the squash vine beetles set in.
+You can’t get any more squash, unless you use alternate means of pest control, which I do not.

 June is hot and humid with highs sometimes in the upper 90s and high humidity.
 Peaches and plums come ripe in late May or early June.
 Sweet corn comes early June along with sweet peppers, early tomatoes, and blueberries.
 We can or freeze tomatoes.